javascript-tutorial/en.javascript.info/1-js/11-async/04-promise-error-handling/article.md

 For instance, we can make a request, and then if we get 404 -- ask the user to modify the information.

-The code below loads a user with the given name from github.
+The code below loads a user with the given name from GitHub.
 If there's no such user, then it asks for the correct name:

 ```js run
 function demoGithubUser() {